-- Summary Offense: maximum 90 days jail and fines up to $300.
+- Summary Offense: maximum of 90 days of jail and fines up to $300.

 Within each of those, the amount of actual punishment can vary during sentencing.
 When it says, “up to,” this means that the sentence could be anywhere in the range stated.

 All crimes committed in Pennsylvania fall into these categories.
-At the SMA Law Group, we are ready to defend you when it comes to:
+At SMT Legal, we are ready to defend you when it comes to:

 - Drug crimes